-Ground Penetrating Radar (GPR), also referred to as Sonar, Ultrasound or Concrete X-ray, can locate targets to depths of 20 inches or more.
-Only single sided access is required and a large number of square feet can be inspected in one day.
+Ground Penetrating Radar (GPR), also referred to as Sonar, Ultrasound, or Concrete X-ray, can locate targets to depths of 20 inches or more.
+Only single-sided access is required and a large number of square feet can be inspected in one day.
 In the past, x-ray technology has been used to image concrete.
-But, unlike x-ray, GPR is extremely safe and does not require evacuating areas to use the equipment.
-X-ray can not find non-metallic utilities buried within concrete like GPR technology can, and measuring depth of targets with X-ray can also be difficult.
+But, unlike X-ray, GPR is extremely safe and does not require evacuating areas to use the equipment.
+X-ray cannot find non-metallic utilities buried within concrete like GPR technology can, and measuring the depth of targets with X-ray can also be difficult.

 - Concrete inspection – locate metallic and non-metallic targets in walls, floors

 - Structure inspection – walls, towers, tunnels, balconies, garages, decks

 Advantages of Concrete Imaging & Inspecting Using GPR

 - Easily transported and small size of equipment allows for varied uses.